protofire/Cardano-Developer-Studio/cardano-smart-contracts-examples/README.md

 ### Running the Example CLI

-Once you have a running **Cardano Development container** or a local machine ready, follow this steps to run the **Toolbox CLI** and follow the menus on the terminal.
+Once you have a running **Cardano Development Container** or a local machine ready, follow this steps to run the **Toolbox CLI** and follow the menus on the terminal.